Village residents say being close to family is most important.Copy link

 Ron and Sandy also like living in Rugby because of its convenient location.
 Lime Tree Village residents can reach London or Birmingham quickly by rail.
 Motorways including the M1, M6 and M45 provide excellent road links.

-The Boultons have happily lived in Lime Tree Village for almost eight years.
-They are moving to another home within the community after deciding they wanted a conservatory and a rural view.
-On one of their regular strolls round the grounds they spotted a vacant cottage, which they loved.
-They are now in the process of buying the property.
+The Boultons have happily lived in Lime Tree Village for almost eight years and then moved to another home within the community after deciding they wanted a conservatory and a rural view.
+On one of their regular strolls round the grounds they spotted a vacant cottage, which they loved and bought.

 The couple say another advantage of living at Lime Tree Village is the 24-hour nursing team, which was of great assistance to Ron when they moved in because he had mobility problems, which he has since recovered from.
 They also have access to a doctor who visits each week, which is much easier than trying to book an appointment at the local surgery.